- Location: South Dakota

 When you're at an exam station applying for or renewing a driver's license or state identification card, simply check off the donor box on the application form to indicate your intention of becoming a donor.

 You'll need to sign the application indicating that you have read the donor information provided.

-You may register between renewals by completing the online donor form and mailing it to the address listed on the application.
+You may register by mail anytime by completing the Organ and Tissue Donor Registry Form for South Dakota Driver License/ID Card Holders and mailing it to the address listed on the application.